class Sqimitive.Ordered

 and b

-are objects in the _ordered format.
-During nestEx() one
+are objects in the _ordered format. b

 is null